 The purpose of my rebuttal testimony is to address SoCalGas’ concerns with the testimonies and positions presented by SCGC, Aglet and TURN in support of the Post Interim Settlement, the Long Beach Gas and Electric Department, and Southwest Gas Corporation.
 In general, the Post-Interim Settlement and the proposals of Long Beach and Southwest Gas would prohibit for an extended number of years regulatory reforms that would provide greater customer choice and inhibit competition in gas market in southern California.

-[note to lad: I’m concerned that we focus on the ways in which the Post-Interim, as distinguished from the Interim, differ from the Comprehensive.
-This involves stuff in the Post-Interim that applies after 1/1/03, or stuff the Post-Interim covers that Interim didn’t cover and left up to the Commission.
-This is both a matter of not providing fodder for Normy to claim we’re violating the Interim and to focus on the bigger differences between the Post-Interim and the Comprehensive]

-[Organizational Comment: consider putting the ITCS and Montebello stuff at the end of the rebuttal to the Post-Interim, followed by rebuttal to LB & SWG.
-That let’s you start on a “high” note of how progressive we are.]

 Post Interim Settlement